Grim & Evil: Crossover episode (2007)

-Broadcast
+Home media

-On October 20, 2017, all 26 episodes produced were released on Cartoon Network on Demand, including 13 other episodes made up of segments that aired as separate series, but put together in their original Grim & Evil format (two Billy & Mandy segments surrounding one Evil Con Carne, only this time, there are three cases where it is entirely Billy & Mandy).
-They were listed on the website of The Detour on Teletoon in Canada.
+On October 20, 2017, all 26 episodes produced were released on Cartoon Network on Demand, including 13 other episodes made up of segments that aired as separate series, but put together in their original Grim & Evil format (two Billy & Mandy segments surrounding one Evil Con Carne, except for three episodes where it is entirely Billy & Mandy).

-On January 8, 2019, Maxwell Atoms confirmed on Tumblr that these 13 extra episodes aired in the United States, but the dates that they aired on are still currently unknown, though it can be assumed that it would be sometime in 2002 and 2003, as the credits for each episode have copyright dates of those years.

-On October 2, 2023, the series returned in reruns on its original format with the series' opening and credits on Adult Swim for their Checkered Past programming block, despite listings referring to the show as Billy & Mandy.
-The episode aired was episode 16 which had not premiered in the United States.

-Grim & Evil currently airs in reruns on Checkered Past.

 In other media

 Grim, Billy, and Mandy made appearances in the Teen Titans Go!
 "Warner Bros.
 100th Anniversary" special.

 Grim, Boskov, Hector Con Carne, Billy, and Mandy appear in the Jellystone! crossover special Crisis on Infinite Mirths, with Greg Eagles his reprising his role as Grim.

 Grim, Boskov, Hector Con Carne, Billy, Mandy, Major Dr. Ghastly, and General Skarr made cameo appearances in the Teen Titans Go! episode, "Favorite Animated Show Nominee".